xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-9.md

 - Strategy: outline strategy + reaction, concessions (only the ones, that have least effect on goals)
 	- prepare I-Messages
 ## Negotiation & Agreement
+- separate influence and information
+- Stuck
+	- ask the other party about criticism and advice
+	- a break
 - Threats
+	- physically or psychologically detach yourself from the situation
+	- motivation
+		-
 - Concessions
 ## Closing & Wrap-up